-No Kid Hungry is an organization that addresses hungry children.
+No Kid Hungry organization that addresses hungry children.
 I know it is corporate and I’m not sure how it is run, but they point out that sixty-two percent of teachers see students in their classrooms who are hungry.
 Check out this website and see what you think.
 Perhaps the corporations are doing something good here.
 Better yet, check on the food banks where you live and help out or send them a check.

-The U.S. Department of Education has everything you need to know about what is happening today with education whether you agree with it or not.
+U.S. Department of Education has everything you need to know about what is happening today with education whether you agree with it or not.
 Pay attention!

 American Schools: The Art of Creating a Democratic Learning Community by Sam Chaltain